public-transport/fpti-js/docs/stations-stops-regions.search.md

 ### `opt = {}`

 There are currently no standardized options for this method.
-However, note that any `fpti-js` module might provide custom options as long as they don't use reserved option attributes.
+However, note that modules might provide additional options as long as they don't use reserved option attributes.

 ## Output